BackupTheBerlios/wintcltk-svn/trunk/tkwrap/doc/README.txt

 WinTclTk TkWrap - Tcl/Tk wrapper for Microsoft Windows Version 0.2

-With these files, Tcl/Tk scripts can be wrapped into single-file executables that do not require any Tcl/Tk distributions installed.
+Tcl/Tk scripts can be wrapped into single-file executables that do not require any Tcl/Tk distributions installed.

 Included wrapper files: